 - Functional Magic:

-- Some mensch also have (lesser) magical powers; human wizards have Elemental Powers, while elven wizards make Magitek.
+- Some mensch also have magical powers; human wizards have Elemental Powers and mental magic, while elven wizards make enchanted objects and Magitek.
 Even the most powerful of these, though, are said to be less than the lowest levels of Sartan/Patryn power.

 - Garden of Evil: Parts of the Labyrinth are like this; the rest is more like Mordor.
 Different flavors of lethal environment for everyone!

-- God: Implied to exist in some form, though it's left unclear whether there's a personal deity out there or if the impersonal force of cosmic balance is the Ultimate.
+- God: Implied to exist in some form, though it's left unclear whether there's a personal deity out there or if the impersonal force of cosmic balance is the Ultimate.note

 - Gray and Gray Morality: The Sartan versus the Patryn.
 Neither race is anything close to Always Chaotic Evil, but if you're a mensch, neither is exactly friendly, either...

 - Half-Human Hybrid: A notable aversion; the different races explicitly can't have children together, the only exception being Sartan and Patryns.
 This is strong proof that they are actually two factions of the same race with very different philosophies on magic... just don't tell them that.

 - It's stated that both Sartan and Patryn are evolved humans, so technically the same race.

 - To be fair to the prejudice, the only explicit hybrid mentioned that his Sartan magic wasn't at the level of a pure Sartan, though whether this is due to his Patryn blood, Patryn tattoos, or Patryn upbringing is unclear.

 - Healing Factor: Patryns can trance to heal most injuries.
 Having another Patryn on hand to lend their magic speeds the process up exponentially, although it requires the other Patron to literally give over some of their health.